Skip to content

 8. technical activation

-This progression ensures that the body is prepared gradually, from simple activation to integrated movement.
+This progression prepares the body step by step, from simple activation to integrated movement and technical readiness.

 Numbering